getlago/lago/CONTRIBUTING.md

 ### Design Decisions

 If you have a question around how we do things, check to see if it is documented in the wiki of the related repository.
-If it is _not_ documented there, please open a new topic on [Github Discussions](https://github.com/getlago/lago/discussions) and ask your question.
+If it is _not_ documented there, please open a new topic on [Lago Discussions](https://community.getlago.com/) and ask your question.

 ## How Can I Contribute?